bikeNomad/micropython-tv-b-gone/README.md

 Saleae's automation API and Python helped me automate the collection process.
 Then I had the Cody AI write a Python script that could read the CSV files produced by the Saleae logic analyzer and convert them into a format that could be used by the ESP32.
 Along the way I also had it identify the IR protocols, and also produce hex representations of the codes for recognized protocols, to allow me to eliminate duplicate codes.
 ## TV Brands Supported
-The following brands are supported:
+The following brands are supported (30 separate codes):
   - Samsung
   - LG
   - TCL